sero-dev/mhw-glossary/README.md

-# Chief Ecologist
+# Monster Hunter World Glossary
-Discord Bot that responds to Discord users and fetches API from various games.
+Discord bot that acts as a glossary for Monster Hunter World